Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hyperventilation syndrome (Da Costa syndrome, stress syndrome, nervous respiratory syndrome, psychophysiological respiratory reactions, irritable heart syndrome, etc.) in recent years has attracted the attention of many researchers due to its frequency and the large role it plays in the formation of numerous clinical manifestations.
+Hyperventilation syndrome (Da Costa syndrome, effort syndrome, nervous respiratory syndrome, psychophysiological respiratory reactions, irritable heart syndrome, etc.) has attracted the attention of many researchers in recent years due to its frequency and the important role it plays in the formation of numerous clinical manifestations.

-Hyperventilation syndrome can be defined as a pathological condition manifested by polysystemic psychic, vegetative (including vascular-visceral), algic and muscular-tonic disorders, impaired consciousness associated with primary dysfunction of the nervous system of a psychogenic or organic nature, leading to normal and stable a pathological respiratory pattern that is manifested by an increase in pulmonary ventilation is inadequate to the level of gas exchange in the body.
+Hyperventilation syndrome can be defined as a pathological condition manifested by polysystemic mental, vegetative (including vascular-visceral), algic and muscular-tonic disorders, disturbances of consciousness associated with primary dysfunction of the nervous system of psychogenic or organic nature, leading to disorders of normal and the formation of a stable pathological breathing pattern, which is manifested by an increase in pulmonary ventilation inadequate to the level of gas exchange in the body.

-Hyperventilation syndrome or prolonged sustained hyperventilation can be caused by numerous causes.
-It is advisable to distinguish three classes of such causes (factors):
+Hyperventilation syndrome or prolonged persistent hyperventilation can be caused by numerous reasons.
+It is advisable to distinguish three classes of such reasons (factors):

 - organic diseases of the nervous system;